 Employees are not eligible to take vacation during the first 90 days of employment.
 Employees must accrue vacation before requesting time off.
-Employees will only be allowed to carry over 80 hours of vacation at the end of the fiscal year.
+Employee's will only be allowed to carry over 80 hours of vacation at the end of the fiscal year.
+Starting June 30, 2023, all vacation leave in excess of 80 hours at the end of the fiscal year will convert to sick leave.